elliottcoops/C-NN-From-Scratch/README.md

 # C-NN-FromScratch
-This repository contains a C program for training a neural network using backpropagation on the MNIST dataset.
-The code is designed to implement forward propagation, backward propagation, weight updates, and evaluate through a confusion matrix, loss (mse) and calculating accuracy.
+This repository contains a C program that trains a neural network using backpropagation on the MNIST dataset.
+It implements forward and backward propagation, weight updates, and evaluates performance with a confusion matrix, mean squared error (MSE) loss, and accuracy metrics.

-After running the executable, a `log` folder will be created (if it doesn't already exist).
-This folder will contain relevant data, including CPU time, loss per epoch, and images showing the actual and predicted values for visualisation.
+After running the program, it creates a log folder (if not already present).
+This folder logs CPU time, epoch-wise loss, and visualisations comparing actual and predicted values for easy interpretation.

 ## Code structure
 The code is structured as a library, with each component having its own header and C file.
 For example, neural network initialisation and creation are completely separate from training.
 This separation allows flexibility in the training process and enables multiple different networks to be trained in a single run.